jrmenzel/vimix_os/docs/run_on_visionfive2.md

 ## Loading VIMIX

+There are multiple ways to boot VIMIX:
+- Easiest: Use a boot script to automatically boot from SD card
+- Use U-Boot to load the files from UART
+- Use U-Boot to load the files from the SD card

+### Automatically via U-Boot

+Create an SD card with a Ext2 file system, add a `boot` directory and copy all of `build/boot` to the card.

+U-Boot will check on boot if the SD card has a `boot/boot.scr` script and executes that.
+It contains U-Boot commands similar to the manual loading below (source is in `boot/boot.cmd`).

+### Manually from U-Boot

 Boot the Visionfive 2 board and stop the default boot sequence.
 The commands below are U-Boot commands to load the VIMIX binary.
+It assumes the file system is an embedded [ramdisk](kernel/devices/ramdisk.md).
+The [device tree file](misc/device_tree.md) in the ROM of the board is not up to date, so better also embed the provided device tree into the kernel image.

 The memory starts at `0x40000000`, the firmware is also mapped here.
 The usable memory (and where the kernel gets mapped to) starts at `0x40200000`.
 Before `bootelf` loads the kernel to that address, the elf file has to be loaded into some higher memory location. `0x50000000` works fine.

-### From UART
+#### From UART

 ```
 StarFive # loady 0x50000000